- Rentals & Sales

 RESEARCH RESOURCES FAQS

-Celebrating over seventy years of service to the film and educational community, The Circulating Film and Video Library—part of The Museum of Modern Art's Department of Film—provides access to an unparalleled collection of rare films and videos.
+Celebrating 80 years of service to the film and educational community, The Circulating Film and Video Library—part of The Museum of Modern Art's Department of Film—provides access to an unparalleled collection of rare films and videos.

 Established in 1935 to collect films that illustrate the historic and artistic development of motion pictures and to establish the medium as a major art form, the Circulating Library initially included a circulating collection available at reasonable rates to colleges, museums, and other educational institutions.
 This has since been expanded to include regional and international film festivals, individual collectors, and other film organizations.
 The Circulating Library also provides the unique service of offering access to works by important independent filmmakers, works that would otherwise not be readily available.
 Although the Circulating Library has always had a widely varied collection, including early silent films, important documentaries, avant-garde and independent works, animation, and video art, an effort has been made in recent years to strengthen certain areas and to make more titles available to a wider film community.
 This effort has led to the inclusion of important works by and about artists such as Andy Warhol, Richard Serra, Yoko Ono, and Robert Smithson.